The Importance of Brand Architecture: Models and Strategies for Business Success

-Brand architecture is a structured collection of names, symbols, colours, and brand voices informed by your company’s overarching brand identity (mission, purpose, promise, values, personality, expertise) and consumers.
+Brand architecture is a structured collection of names, symbols, colours, and brand voices informed by your company’s overarching brand identity (which encompasses your brand value, mission, purpose, promise, personality, and expertise) and consumers.

-Brand architecture is largely attributed to the work of Dr. David Aaker, who coined house of brands, branded house, and hybrid architecture models.
+Brand architecture is largely attributed to the work of Dr. David Aaker, who devised the house of brands, branded house, and hybrid architecture models.

 There are four main brand architecture models, all with unique advantages: